wazuh/wazuh-documentation/source/installation-guide/optional-configurations/elastic-tuning.rst

 Step 3: Limit memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The previous configuration might cause node instability or even node death (with an *OutOfMemory* exception) if Elasticsearch tries to allocate more memory than is available.
-JVM heap limits will help us to define the memory usage and prevent this situation.
+JVM heap limits will help us limit the memory usage and prevent this situation.

 There are two rules to apply when setting the Elasticsearch heap size: